 A group is an object that a set of users might belong to—such as a company of customers, a team of users, or a playlist with listeners.
-This will help you understand how specific accounts interact with your product, instead of just seeing the individual users in those companies.
+Analyzing at the group level will help you understand how specific accounts interact with your product, instead of just seeing the individual users in those companies.

 Before you begin

-- You are able to instrument up to five different group types per project.
-If you try to instrument more, they will not appear in the UI.
-You can remove groups via Amplitude Data.
+- With the Accounts add-on, you are able to instrument up to five different group types per project.
+You can manage and remove groups via Amplitude Data.